hakavlad/le9-patch/README.md

-# le9*.patch: Protect file pages during low memory
+# [PATCH] mm: protect file pages during low memory

+Protection of file pages may be used to prevent thrashing, reducing I/O under memory pressure, avoid high latency and prevent livelock in near-OOM conditions.
+The current le9 patches provide two sysctl knobs for soft and hard protection of file pages.
 The current le9 patches are based on patches that were originally created by Mandeep Singh Baines (2010) and Marcus Linsner (2018-2019).
-The current le9 patches provide two sysctl knobs for soft and hard protection of file pages.
 Let's give the floor to the original founders:

 > On ChromiumOS, we do not use swap.
 When memory is low, the only way to free memory is to reclaim pages from the file list.
 This results in a lot of thrashing under low memory conditions.
 We see the system become unresponsive for minutes before it eventually OOMs.
 We also see very slow browser tab switching under low memory.
 Instead of an unresponsive system, we'd really like the kernel to OOM as soon as it starts to thrash.
 If it can't keep the working set in memory, then OOM.
 Losing one of many tabs is a better behaviour for the user than an unresponsive system.